noamsuissa/dev-impact/README.md

      ```

 3. **Make your changes**
-   - Backend: Follow FastAPI best practices.
+   - Backend: Follow the patterns in `backend/README.md` and `backend/CONTRIBUTING.md`.
    - Frontend: Keep the terminal aesthetic consistent.
    - Write clear commit messages.